sherzock/Advanced-Graphics-Progamming-Engine/README.md

 <h3>Relief Mapping</h3>

-To use the Relief Mapping effect you will have to toggle the checkbox you will find on top of the scene window when first opening the engine, alse you can try and modify it's parameters which you will find in the inspector at the right side of the engine when first opening it.
+To use the Relief Mapping effect you will have to toggle the checkbox on the inspector which you will find at the right of the engine when opening it for the first time.
+You can modify the parameters to change the result of the effect.
 The parameters you can modify are: Bumpiness, Texture size and and the relief map steps performed.

 <br>